callahad/es6-workshop/README.md

   when using Promises.

 - My [presentation on Promises](https://github.com/callahad/tccc19-async), which
   includes the PouchDB callbacks to promises example in its `demos/` folder

+- [Rollup.js](http://rollupjs.org/) is a JavaScript compiler that accepts files written as ES6 modules, and then generates a single, combined file in a format of your choice.
+It's less mainstream than Webpack or Browserify, but the interactive examples on its homepage are a good way to understand the future of standardized, modular JavaScript.